We are at 1634 Eleventh Avenue on Capitol Hill, on the corner of Eleventh and East Olive.

 Additionally, we recommend all students check our current health and safety guidelines to stay up to date on any vaccination/negative test and mask requirements.

-Tuition credit from cancelled registration expires after two years.
+Tuition credit from cancelled registration expires after one year.

 We are currently not accepting new event proposals as we implement a new event system.
 We will update our website with new information about event hosting as soon as we are accepting proposals.
 Thank you for your patience!